Mike Wilner

-Michael Samuel Wilner (born March 14, 1970) is a former Canadian baseball broadcaster for the Toronto Blue Jays.
+Michael Samuel Wilner (born March 14, 1970) is a Canadian former baseball broadcaster for the Toronto Blue Jays.
 From 2014 through 2020, he called play-by-play for the Blue Jays' radio broadcasts, and authored a blog on Sportsnet.ca/590.
 He formerly hosted a postgame radio call-in show called BlueJaysTalk on the Fan 590.
 He graduated from the University of Toronto in 1994.
 As of 11 February 2021, Wilner has been a baseball columnist for the Toronto Star.

 Broadcasting career

 Wilner began his broadcasting career at the University of Toronto in 1988, and was named sports director there a year later.
 During his tenure at the University of Toronto, Wilner did play-by-play for various sports including hockey, basketball, and football.
 Wilner began his professional broadcasting career at the age of 19 with the Class-A Welland Pirates.
 He later did play-by-play for various baseball teams including the Class-A Watertown Indians, and the Double-A Hardware City Rock Cats.
-During the 2010 Winter Olympics, Wilner hosted 2010 Winter Games Today in Vancouver with David Alter from Whistler, British Columbia.
+During the 2010 Winter Olympics, Wilner covered the 2010 Winter Olympics for the Fan 590, running the Whistler bureau with David Alter from Whistler, British Columbia.

 On June 1, 2010, Mike Wilner got into an argument during a media scrum with the Toronto Blue Jays manager Cito Gaston about Gaston's field level decision making.
 Wilner detailed the confrontation on his blog.
 A day later his employer, the Fan 590 announced Wilner would not be covering the team for several days, presumably a suspension though the Fan 590 refused to state the reason.
 Because Rogers Communications, owners of the Toronto Blue Jays, also owns the Fan 590, the suspension had at least the appearance of a case of media censorship.
-The Toronto Chapter of the Baseball Writers’ Association of America issued a letter of protest suggesting the suspension was an attempt by the Blue Jays to muzzle media criticism.
+The Toronto Chapter of the Baseball Writers' Association of America issued a letter of protest suggesting the suspension was an attempt by the Blue Jays to muzzle media criticism.
 The controversy received coverage in all three of Toronto's daily newspapers, largely in sympathy with Wilner.

-From 2014-2017, Wilner performed play-by-play duties for select innings of all Toronto Blue Jays home games.
+In 2013, Wilner became a full-time play-by-play caller, along with his Blue Jays Talk duties, for all 162 games.
+From 2014 to 2017, Wilner performed play-by-play duties for select innings of all Toronto Blue Jays home games and many road games in the absence of Jerry Howarth.
 In 2018, following the retirement of longtime Blue Jays play-by-play commentator Jerry Howarth, Wilner called most Blue Jays games with Ben Wagner.
 He officially became the full-time radio play-by-play announcer with Wagner prior to the 2019 season.
 That same year, he was replaced by Scott MacArthur as host of the BlueJaysTalk radio show.

 Wilner continued as the Blue Jays play-by-play announcer through the 2020 season.
-However, on November 27, 2020, Sportsnet announced that Wilner would not return to the position in 2021, with no reason being given.
-For his part, Wilner did not elaborate on any reasons behind the decision, commenting only "Dreams can come true, even though they don’t always last as long as you'd like them to."
+However, on November 27, 2020, Sportsnet announced that Wilner would not return to the position in 2021.
+For his part, Wilner did not elaborate on any reasons behind the termination.